Eggmansworld/Eggmans-Arcade-Repository/README.md

 ---

 ## Acknowledgments
-Thanks to the following for their contributions (direct or indirect, with or without permission):
+Thanks to the following for their contributions (with or without permission):
 - **Yori Yoshizuki**
+- **Archive.org**
 - **TFK**
-- **Arcade Freaks** (touchscreen sets)
+- **Arcade Freaks** (touchscreen)
-- **archive.org**

 ---

 ## License
 This repository is provided **as-is, with no warranty**.
 Content is preserved for historical and educational purposes.
-Hash values of files are all these datfiles contain.
+Datfiles only contain hash values of files found on legally owned media.